foxdonut/meiosis/tutorial/lessons/03-streams.md

 // value is 1
 ```

-We can call `.map` on the created stream, passing a function that will get called for
+We can call `map` on the created stream, passing a function that will get called for
 every value that arrives onto the stream.
-The call to `.map` returns a new stream.
+The call to `map` returns a new stream.

 ```js
 // otherStream is every value from the update stream plus ten